The only Dutch book to successfully overturn a full book ban:

 Willem Middelkoop, international bestselling author and journalist, on the bizarre reality of disruption measures such as psychological intimidation by intelligence services, as described by Giltay

 “Reading tip!
-The book about deploying secret agents and the Dutchbat III film roll was first banned by the court, yet now released so everyone can read what actually happened.”
+The book about deploying secret agents and the Dutchbat III film roll was first banned by the court, yet now released so everyone can read what actually happened in the Netherlands.”

 “Is this Kafka?
 I would like the entire Srebrenica story to come to light one day.
-If the government then also provides openness about this story, that would be a fine bycatch.”
+If the government then also is open about this story, that would be a fine side benefit.”

-Hans Laroes, former NOS editor-in-chief and author of the epilogue to The Cover-up General
+Hans Laroes, former editor-in-chief of NOS and author of the epilogue to The Cover-up General

 “Mr Giltay has written an impressive book about his experiences.
 Many MPs agree with me that the Minister of Defence owes him a proper answer.”

-Sadet Karabulut, Member of Parliament (2017), ahead of the unanimous decision by the Defence Committee of the House of Representatives that the minister must respond
+Sadet Karabulut, Member of Parliament (2017), prior to the unanimous decision of the parliamentary Defence Committee that the minister had to respond

 Official Positions